 In 1993, after 126 years in the hands of the Contratto family and somewhat in decline, the winery was sold to the Bocchino family, who own a local grappa distillery in Canelli.
 Carlo Bocchino and his family undertook an extensive restoration of the property, but found it difficult to manage both the distillery and the “bollicine” business.
 In 2007 he sought help.
 Carlo Petrini, president and founder of the Slow Food movement suggested that Bocchino meet Giorgio Rivetti, a long-time lover of sparkling wines and importer to Italy of some of the finest Champagnes (many of which Michael Skurnik Wines also carries: Aubry, Gaston-Chiquet, Egly-Ouriet).
 Giorgio came on as a secret consultant, but became so enamored with the project that in 2009 he and his brothers decided to buy Contratto from the Bocchino family.
-Negotiations finished in 2011 and as the new owner of the Contratto winery, Giorgio is now launching the first wines he made in the 2007 vintage.
+Negotiations finished in 2011 and Giorgio celebrated his new ownership of the Contratto winery with the release of the 2007 vintage.

 Contrary to most other sparkling wines in Italy, the focus at Contratto is on Pinot Noir.
 All wines are a minimum of 80% Pinot Noir with the balance as Chardonnay.
 The grapes come from the Oltrepo Pavese in Lombardia on the border with Piedmont.
 Both Pinot Noir and Chardonnay have a long history here: they have been cultivated in this area for over 100 years.
 Though Contratto does not own the vineyards, they work closely with their growers to ensure the best quality.
 The vines are approximately 40 years old, and are at the high elevation of 400-500 meters above sea level along the spine of the Apennine mountains.
 In the long term, Spinetta is planning on investing in their own vineyards in the Alta Langa area of Piedmont to prove that Northern Italy has the soil and climate to make “bollicine” to rival the best made in the world.
 The labels are the original design of Leonetto Cappiello, considered one of the fathers of belle époque poster-advertisements.